Cooper (profession): Antiquity

-Middle Ages to today

-In Anglo-Saxon Britain wooden barrels were used to store ale, butter, honey and mead.
+In Anglo-Saxon Britain, wooden barrels were used to store ale, butter, honey, and mead.
 Drinking vessels were also made from small staves of oak, yew or pine.
 These items required considerable craftsmanship to hold liquids and might be bound with finely worked precious metals.
 They were highly valued items and were sometimes buried with the dead as grave goods.
-Churns, buckets and tubs made from staves have been excavated from peat bogs and lake villages in Europe.
-A large keg and a bucket were found in the Viking Gokstad ship excavated near Oslo Fiord in 1880.

-There were four divisions in the cooper's craft.
-The "dry" or "slack" cooper made containers that would be used to ship dry goods such as cereals, nails, tobacco, fruits, and vegetables.
-The "dry-tight" cooper made casks designed to keep dry goods in and moisture out.
-Gunpowder and flour casks are examples of a dry-tight cooper's work.
-The "white" cooper made straight-staved containers like washtubs, buckets, and butter churns, which would hold water and other liquids but did not allow shipping of the liquids.
-Usually there was no bending of wood involved in white cooperage.
-The "wet" or "tight" cooper made casks for long-term storage and transportation of liquids that could even be under pressure, as with beer.
-The "general" cooper worked on ships, on the docks, in breweries, wineries and distilleries, and in warehouses, and was responsible for cargo while in storage or transit.
+After the Battle of Hastings in 1066, when the Normans started settling in England, much wine was shipped over the English Channel from France.

+Wherever and whatever goods were traded, casks were used, in the same way as cardboard boxes later became common storage containers.

+Middle Ages to 20th century

+On ships

 Ships, in the age of sail, provided much work for coopers.
 They made water and provision casks, the contents of which sustained crew and passengers on long voyages.
 They also made barrels to contain high-value commodities, such as wine and sugar.
 The proper stowage of casks on ships about to sail was an important stevedoring skill.
 Casks of various sizes were used to accommodate the sloping walls of the hull and make maximum use of limited space.
 Casks also had to be tightly packed, to ensure they did not move during the voyage and endanger the ship, crew and cask contents.

 Whaling ships in particular, featuring long voyages and large crews, needed many casks – for salted meat, other provisions and water – and to store the whale oil.
 Sperm whale oil was a particularly difficult substance to contain, due to its highly viscous nature, and oil coopers were perhaps the most skilled tradesmen in pre-industrial cooperage.
 Whaling ships usually carried a cooper on board, to assemble shooks (disassembled barrels) and maintain casks.

+In the 19th century, coopers who crafted barrels on ships were often called groggers (or jolly jack tars), as when a barrel of rum had been emptied, they would fill it up with boiling water and roll it around, creating a drink which was called grog.